17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Pop into a museum

 For as small as it is, Colonia del Sacramento has a remarkable concentration of museums.
-Among the most interesting ones there are the Spanish Museum, which has an exhibit on the first period of the Spanish domination, and the Portuguese Museum, which focusses on the history of the foundation of the city.
-Also worth mentioning are the Paleontological Museum, the Museum of Azulejos, and the Municipal Museum.
+Among the most interesting ones are the Spanish Museum, which has an exhibit on the first period of Spanish domination, and the Portuguese Museum, which focuses on the history of the city’s foundation.

 Hang out in Plaza de Armas

-Plaza de Armas is the main square in the historical center of Colonia del Sacramento and is a nice place to catch some shade on a hot summer day.
-At the center of the square there is the excavation of what used to be the house of the governor of the city.
-Right in the square you will find the Basilica del Santisimo Sacramento, which was built in 1680 and is the oldest church in the country.
+At the center of the square, there is the excavation of what used to be the house of the city’s governor.
+Right in the square, you will find the Basilica del Santisimo Sacramento, which was built in 1680 and is the oldest church in the country.

 calle de los suspiros